SamFratantonio/IT1025Fall2020FullTerm/Lab4A/readme.md

  With raster images it's the opposite, when you zoom in the quality is worse.

 * Include examples of when each would be most appropriate
+  * A raster image would make sense for normal pictures like photos you take on your phone or screenshots.
+Vectors are typically used with clipart and are basic, transparent images used as components of a larger graphic design.

 ## Lossless vs. Lossy Compression
 * Why does it matter to developers whether they use lossless or lossy image formats?